 COMMENTARY

-At its monthly City Council meeting on Monday evening January 6, 2025, president Blaine Griffin rushed the proposed 15-ward map to passage.
-The new map may have corrected some redistricting errors of ten years ago, but it hurt the Square in two ways: a mistake and a missed opportunity.
+At its monthly meeting on Monday evening January 6, 2025, Cleveland City Council president Blaine Griffin rushed his proposed 15-ward map to passage with only two dissenting votes.
+Some say the new map has fixed some redistricting errors of 10 years ago, others say it was better than the maps of 10 and 20 years ago.
+But for this long-time friend of Shaker Square the new map was a mistake and a missed opportunity.

 Above: an enlarged segment of the final redistricting map.